-2018-2019 Tuition and Fees
+2019-2020 Tuition and Fees

-A \$100 tuition deposit is charged to students accepted in a Degree or Certificate Program.
+A \$100 tuition deposit is charged to students accepted in some competitive Degree or Certificate Programs.
 This fee reserves a place in the program and is non-refundable.
 Tuition for Division of Degrees and Certificate programs:

-In-State and all online courses \$215/credit hour

-New England Regional \$323/credit hour

-Out-of-State/International \$490/credit hour

-Tuition cost is based on residency status.
+In-State and all online courses \$215/credit hour New England Regional \$323/credit hour Out-of-State/International \$490/credit hour Tuition cost is based on residency stat us.
 Tuition pays only for enrollment in the program of study.
 It does not cover the cost of books, uniforms, supplies, or fees.
 All charges are subject to change without notice.